Fever Tree

 http://www.thepsychedelicguitar.com/knust.htm

 Fever Tree traces it's roots to the mid-1960s when Knust was still in high school, teaching guitar on the side.
 One of his students was E.E.
 Wolfe.
 Inspired by The Beatles (who wasn't), Knust suggested Wolfe might be interested in starting a band.
 He also suggested Wolfe might want to switch to bass.
 Jerry Campbell was a fellow guitar teacher and was invited to join.
 Dennis Keller was also taking guitar lessons at the same place.
 Knust was less than impressed with Keller's guitar chops, but liked his voice and approached him about handling vocals for a band.
-With the addition of kyeboardist Don Lampton and drummer John Tuttle the group began rehearsing as The Bostwick Vines, playing local school dances and clubs only to lose Campbell to the draft.
+With the addition of keyboardist Don Lampton and drummer John Tuttle the group began rehearsing as The Bostwick Vines, playing local school dances and clubs only to lose Campbell to the draft.
 With Knust taking over lead guitar the revamped band hooked up with local newspaper writer Scott Holtzman and his wife Vivian (the pair had previously written material for country artist Tex Ritter, The New Christy Minstrels, as well as the Mary Poppins soundtrack).
-The Holtzman's signed on as the group's manager, helping the band get together a repetoire of covers and original material.
+The Holtzman's signed on as the group's manager, helping the band get together a repertoire of covers and original material.
 Holtzman also used his credentials to line up various club dates, including an opening slot on The Jefferson Airplane's 1966 Houston date.

 Holzman also arranged for the band to audition for Bobby Shad's Mainstream label, resulting in Holtzman friend/keyboardist Rob Landes replacing original keyboardist Lampton and the release of their debut single on Mainstream: 'Hey Mister' b/w 'I Can Beat Your Drum' (Mainstream catalog number 661).
 That was followed by 'Girl, Oh Girl (Don't Push Me)' b/w 'Steve Lenore' (Mainstream catalog number 665).